 -

-Filing status – options are limited to Single or Married Filing Separately
+Filing status – only Single or Married Filing Separately.

 -

-Income – wages, scholarships, dividends, etc. from U.S. sources
+Income details – wages, scholarships, dividends, and other U.S.-source payments.

 -